spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/creating-custom-vue-components.md

 ### Uploader

-See code on GitHub: [Vue 2](https://github.com/spatie/laravel-medialibrary-pro/blob/master/resources/js/media-library-pro-vue2/src/Uploader.vue) / [Vue 3](https://github.com/spatie/laravel-medialibrary-pro/blob/master/resources/js/media-library-pro-vue3/src/Uploader.vue)
+See code on GitHub: [Vue 3](https://github.com/spatie/laravel-medialibrary-pro/blob/master/resources/js/media-library-pro-vue3/src/Uploader.vue)

 Component used to upload new media objects, or to replace an existing object's file.
 Is used by the [Thumb](#thumb) component.